 B.A., The Chinese University of Hong Kong, 1994

-Dr. Phyllis Ngai’s recent research explores (1) a local Cambodian NGO's participatory approach to rural development and its discourse of sustainable development (2) transcultural pragmatics/intercultural communication training with teachers of English as a second language; (3) Indigenous issues in development contexts; (4) communication differences in Native/non-Native educational partnerships; and (5) the impacts of different Indian-education approaches on Native and non-Native students' learning outcomes in public schools.
+Dr. Phyllis Ngai’s recent research explores (1) civil society organization approaches to Indigenous and women issues in southeast Asia; (2) NGO's participatory approach to rural development and its discourse of sustainable development; (3) transcultural pragmatics/intercultural communication training with teachers of English as a second language; (4) communication differences in Native/non-Native educational partnerships; and (5) the impacts of different Indigenous-education approaches on Native and non-Native students' learning outcomes in public schools.

 - 2014-15: National Endowment for the Humanities Summer Seminars and Institutes Grant ($190,119).
 A Summer Institute in Indigenous Studies for High School Teachers Indigenous Literary Perspectives in Global Conversation.
 Grant co-author/co-director.